bougou/alertmanager-webhook-adapter/README.md

 The filename with suffix removed will be the template name and be used as value of the `--tmpl-name` parameter.

 The program will **try to search `<tmplName>.tmpl` file** under the tmpl dir.
-The choosed tmpl file will be used for all notification channels.
+The selected tmpl file will be used for all notification channels.
 If not found, error and exit.

 ```bash
 # use templates/custom.tmpl for all channels.